-If PE is causing a problem for you and your partner, treatment with Priligy tablets or EMLA cream may help you to delay orgasm.
+If PE is causing a problem for you and your partner, treatment with Priligy tablets, Paroxetine tablets or EMLA cream may help you to delay orgasm.

-Priligy tablets contain dapoxetine.
-This boosts the levels of serotonin in the body, causing a delayed reaction in the areas of the brain that trigger ejaculation.
+Priligy is the brand name for dapoxetine.
+Paroxetine does not have a brand name.
+Both work by boosting the levels of serotonin in the body, causing a delayed reaction in the areas of the brain that trigger ejaculation.

 EMLA cream is a numbing treatment.
 Its active ingredient is local anaesthetic which temporarily reduces sensitivity in the area it’s applied.
 If your penis is less sensitive, you may find it easier to delay ejaculation.

 Whichever treatment you’re prescribed, you would need to take, or apply, it before you expect to have sex.

 If you’re using Priligy or Paroxetine tablets, take one tablet about three hours earlier.
 If you’re using EMLA cream, apply the prescribed amount to the underside of the head of the penis, just where it meets the shaft, about 20 minutes before sex.
 You must rinse or wipe off any remaining cream just before sex.